Of all the many strange

 their way by the time they released Islands,

 but this track is affecting nevertheless.
-It was written and sung by Canadian
+It was written Canadian

-Jew Robbie Robertson, and recently a previously unreleased, funkier version (sung
+Jew Robbie Robertson and sung by Canadian Gentile Rick Danko.
+Recently, a previously unreleased, funkier version sung

-by Levon Helm) was included as a bonus track on a CD reissue of Northern
+by American Gentile Levon Helm was included as a bonus track on a CD reissue of Northern

 Lights - Southern Cross (1975).